Design trends, Business

 McDonald's

 The iconic fast food giant McDonald’s navigated a strategic rebrand in the early 2000s.
 Faced with criticism over unhealthy food choices and obesity issues, the brand decided to evolve.
 Their rebranding focused on introducing healthier food options, reimagining stores with a contemporary design, and transforming their “I’m lovin’ it” campaign to address wider societal issues.
-The result?
-An impressive bounce back in their customer base and brand image, proving that a strategically-thought rebrand could result in a significant brand evolution and business growth.

 Old Spice